mangopdf/mangopdf.github.io/_posts/2018-03-01-hacking-your-neighbours-wifi.md

 Just kidding, we’re not going to use pen and paper you big bozo.
 We’re going to use a graphics card.

-Graphics cards are the part inside a computer that lets the computer be able to play 3D games such as Fallout 4 and Viva Piñata: Party Animals.
+Graphics cards are the part inside a computer that lets the computer be able to play 3D games such as PLAYERUNKNOWN'S ALLCAPS Murder Paradise and Viva Piñata: Party Animals.
 They also happen to be really fast at encrypting stuff.

 So we’re going to get a big list of millions of passwords, and try them all to try and guess the Wi-Fi password.